 After take-off with your payload you will climb as high as possible within 60 seconds.
-The measuring equipment will automatically log the reached altitude.
+The measuring equipment will automatically log the reached altitude (yellow rod at number 3 in Figure 2).
 Now the distance task starts.
 You have to fly as far as possible within 120 seconds.
-This is logged as well.
+This distance (pink in Figure 2) is logged as well.
 After that you have to perform a save landing.